patternfly/patternfly/UPGRADE-GUIDE.md

 - `--pf-c-breadcrumb__link--FontWeight`

 ### Button
-- Removed hover, active, focus, and disabled from workspace [(#2975)](https://github.com/patternfly/patternfly/pull/2975)
+- Removed hover, active, focus, and disabled modifers [(#2975)](https://github.com/patternfly/patternfly/pull/2975)
 - Cleaned up vars [(#3028)](https://github.com/patternfly/patternfly/pull/3028)
 - Updated control variation disabled state [(#3049)](https://github.com/patternfly/patternfly/pull/3049)
 - Added modifiers to position icon in button [(#2828)](https://github.com/patternfly/patternfly/pull/2828)
 - Made shield styles optional by default [(#2872)](https://github.com/patternfly/patternfly/pull/2872)

 Updated markup:
-- Adds the modifiers `.pf-m-start` and `.pf-m-end` to position `pf-c-button__icon` in the button component depending on whether it comes before or after text.
-If you are using a button with an icon, you will need to use one of these modifiers to style the icon.
+- Added the modifiers `.pf-m-start` and `.pf-m-end` to position `pf-c-button__icon` in the button component depending on whether it comes before or after text.
+If you are using a button with an icon, use one of these modifiers to style the icon.

 Updated CSS:
 - Link and plain buttons now define `background-color: transparent` for their normal, hover, focus, and active states.
 - The control button now sets a white background and default text color for its normal, hover, focus, and active states.
-- The `:active` CSS selectors in the button component's stylesheet were moved after `:focus`, so that if the `:focus` and `:active` pseudo selectors declare styles on the same CSS properties for an element, the `:active` styles will now be visible when the element is `:active`.
-No changes are needed to consume this change, however any `:active` styles that may have been overridden by the `:focus` styles coming later in the stylesheet may now be visible.

 Removed classes:
-- `.pf-c-button__text` - element was removed
+- Removed `.pf-c-button__text` (entire element was removed)
-- `.pf-m-hover` from `.pf-c-button`
+- Removed `.pf-m-hover` from `.pf-c-button`
-- `.pf-m-focus` from `.pf-c-button`
+- Removed `.pf-m-focus` from `.pf-c-button`
   - The `:hover` and `:focus` selectors still have styles applied to them.

 Renamed variables: